This was originally written in May 2018 but has since been updated.

 Types of Fake News to be Wary of

 False news is the easiest of the types of fake news to identify.
 It usually comes from a website that is obviously designed to look like some sort of news outlet but lacks the credentials of a legitimate news outlet.
 These usually have photographs and headlines that are misleading.
 You typically see a lot of these pop up around elections and after something controversial has happened.
 They are very commonly "promoted" on Facebook.

-You know that shocking news article about President Obama “secretly” having an affair that First Lady Michelle Obama doesn’t know about.
+You know that shocking news article about Former President Obama “secretly” having an affair that First Lady Michelle Obama doesn’t know about.
 Oh, so tempting to click on.
-Or better yet, President Donald Trump’s lovechild with a Russian Olympic Athlete.
+Or better yet, Former President Donald Trump’s lovechild with a Russian Olympic Athlete.
 C’mon!
 It’s almost believable.
 BUT… that’s just clickbait for you.
 They give you an almost believable and enticing headline, and then you click through to something that wasn’t what was promised.
 Ouch.

 Sites like The Onion are the biggest culprits of this.
 Before it was well known to be a satirical site, I saw too many users posting the articles as if they were real.
 If you aren’t familiar with the nature of satire, I suggest educating yourself.
 There's nothing more embarrassing than resharing one of these articles under the assumption that it's real news.

 Facebook and the War Against Fake News